audiotape playback perfected

 Fewer than one in a million have access to high-value legacy analog master tapes.

-We build specialized hardware for those that do.
+We build the specialized hardware needed by those that do.

 Imagine listening to irreplaceable original master tapes played back in unrivaled fidelity on state-of-the-art equipment engineered to protect those tapes from wear and damage.